The Obamas' Valentine's Day Tributes To Each Other Will Make You Believe In Love

 On Wednesday, the former president and first lady posted some sweet messages on social media to celebrate Valentine's Day.
 (As you might know, sharing cute posts on special occasions and making the crowds go wild is somewhat of a tradition for the Obamas.)
 Of course, once again their adorable tweets melted our cold, cold hearts.

 Barack wrote: "Happy Valentine’s Day, @MichelleObama.
 You make every day and every place better."
-The picture looks fairly recent, probably from one of the couple's fabulous vacations in the last year.
+The picture looks fairly recent, probably from one of the couple's fabulous holidays in the last year.

 Happy Valentine’s Day, @MichelleObama.
 You make every day and every place better. pic.twitter.com/aWvyytR7Mm— Barack Obama (@BarackObama) February 14, 2018